joaquimg/BilevelJuMP.jl/docs/src/index.md

 ## Citing `BilevelJuMP.jl`

-If you use SDDP.jl, we ask that you please cite the following:
+If you use BilevelJuMP.jl, we ask that you please cite the following:

 ```
 @article{diasgarcia2022bileveljump,